ianunruh/ianunruh.com/_posts/2014-05-16-monitor-everything-part-4.md

 ### Collecting metrics

 We'll need to put a metric and client in the same subscription.
 I've chosen `production` here, but use whatever make sense for your environment.
-Configure your client with the following stanza.
+Configure your client with the following stanza in `/etc/sensu/conf.d/client.json`.

 ```json
 {